 I hung a length of wood underneath the shelving unit, with some hooks that I had attached, and hung small tin pails to hold bead accessories.
 The tin pails were also left over from the graduation open house.
 I had originally purchased the tin pails from Oriental Trading for a great price.
 It may be a good idea to just purchase these for small items and make your own hanging system like I did.

 This credenza was also given to us and yes I also painted it and changed the hardware.
-I don’t know what I would do without this storage furniture.
+I don’t know what I would do without this storage furniture for room organization.
 It provides me so much storage space, especially for scrapbooking storage.
 I have a place for all of my paper, stickers, albums, cutters – all my scrapbooking supplies.
 Plus, the inside of the credenza has pull out shelves.

 The hutch was bright yellow and the credenza had a walnut color stain.
 By painting all of the furniture, I get a more cohesive look.
 I also changed out all of the cabinet knobs and drawer pulls to match each other.